spencerc99/opencoda/README.md

 ![](copy-grid-id.png)
 _how to get the table ID from a table in Coda_

+### Forms

+Using a `POST` to "https://opencoda.spencerc99.workers.dev/<FORM_ID>" with the fields filled out as parameters allows you to submit to a form programmatically.
+Note that this doesn't work with complex columns like Images or Files which use the form interface to upload first.

 ### Advanced Use

 By default, data will be returned from the Coda API using the following parameters: